ligato/docs/docs/user-guide/concepts.md

 vpp.interfaces  config  ligato.vpp.interfaces.Interface  config/vpp/v2/interfaces/
 ```

-The .proto files containing the proto.Message definitions can be found in the [proto folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato) of the VPP agent repository.
+You can find the proto files containing the proto.Message definitions in the [VPP agent proto folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).

 ---

 ### Name Templates

-Templates enable a developer to generate keys with custom identifiers.
+You can generate keys with custom identifiers using name templates.

-Refer to the [Custom Templates][developer-guide-custom-templates] section of the Developer Guide for a detailed discussion of name templates.
+For more details on name templates, see [Custom Templates][developer-guide-custom-templates].

 ---

 ## Key-Value Data Store

 !!!
 Note
     KV database, KVDB, KV store and KV data store are terms used to define a data store or database of structured data objects.
 We will use the term `KV data store` in the documentation.
-The term `KVDB` will continue to be used in the agentctl and code examples.
+Agentctl commands, code, and code examples use `KVDB`.

     `Connector` is a plugin providing connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

-The VPP agent uses an external KV data store for several reasons:
+You can employ an external KV data store for stateless CNF configuration management.
+The following lists several features you might find useful:

- - persist the desired state of the VPP and Linux configuration because CNFs are stateless.
+ - Persist the desired state of the VPP and Linux configurations.
+CNFs should be stateless.
+ <br></br>
- - To store and export certain VPP statistics.
+ - Store and export certain VPP statistics.
+ <br></br>
  - Exploit the `"watch"` paradigm for stateless configuration management.
-This is a common approach used in other configuration systems such as [confd][confd].
+Other configuration systems such as [confd][confd] use this approach.
+ <br></br>
- - Enables asynchronous configuration of resources, even when not defined, available or running.
+ - Enables asynchronous configuration of resources, even when they are not defined, available or running.
+ <br></br>
  - Support self configuration on start/restart required in cloud native environments.

- Interacting with KV data stores is an important feature of the Ligato framework and is covered in several places in the documentation.
+ ---

+ Ligato provides support for multiple KV data stores.
+For more information on Ligato support for KV data stores, see the following:

  * [Supported KV Data Stores](#supported-kv-data-stores) provides examples on swapping out one KV data store for another.
-It also summarizes the KV data stores supported by Ligato out of the box.
+It also summarizes the KV data stores supported by Ligato.
+ <br></br>
- * [KV Data Store](../tutorials/04_kv-store.md) is a tutorial for wiring up the __Hello World__ plugin to an etcd KV data store.
+ * [KV Data Store](../tutorials/04_kv-store.md) tutorial to show you how to wire up the __Hello World__ plugin to an etcd KV data store.
+ <br></br>
- * [Database Plugins](../plugins/db-plugins.md) goes into more details on datasync, watch and publish data APIs, data broker and the keyval package.
+ * [Database Plugins](../plugins/db-plugins.md) goes into more details on datasync, watch and publish data APIs, data broker. and the keyval package.
+ <br></br>
  * [KV Data Store in a Plugin](#kv-data-store-in-a-plugin) runs through an example of setting up a plugin that uses a KV data store to watch for and publish data.
+ <br></br>
  * [Conf Files](config-files.md) covers data store conf file details.
+ <br></br>
- * [Agentctl KVDB](agentctl.md#kvdb) commands can be used to interact with KV data stores.
+ * [Agentctl kvdb](agentctl.md#kvdb) commands to interact with KV data stores.

 ---